 - Irritants may penetrate (soap, detergent, solvents, dirt etc.)

-The specialised immune cells of the epidermis (Langerhan cells) have an increased response to these antigens in atopic dermatitis, and interact with dermal T cells to produce a even greater Th2 response further exacerbating the barrier defect.
+The specialised immune cells of the epidermis (Langerhans cells) have an increased response to these antigens in atopic dermatitis and interact with dermal T cells to produce an even greater Th2 response further exacerbating the barrier defect.

 - Ceramide (a fatty acid) is reduced